tourbase/developers/source/includes/_reservation.md

 }
 ```

-The `reservation` object describes an Arctic reservation.
+The `reservation` object describes an Tourbase reservation.
 The reservation contains information about the trip and allocations, while the corresponding `activity` object contains billing and general details.

 ### Attributes